jcornaz/beancount-parser/CONTRIBUTING.md

 Instead create a new API.
 Eventually we may deprecate the old one and hide it from the doc.

 The API may eventually be broken (in a new major version).
 But I want to avoid that for as long as possible (forever would be perfect).
-I see a breaking change as good only if it makes future breaking changes less likely.
+I see a breaking change as good only if it makes future breaking changes less likely to be needed.
-For example, to make struct field privates is a good breaking change.
+For example, to make struct field privates is a an acceptable breaking change.

 If you don't see how to improve an API without breaking it, you can start a discussion in the issues.

 ## Open a pull request

 Don't be afraid of small steps.
-I'd rather review 5 tiny pull-request for a single issue than 1 massive.
+I'd rather review 5 tiny pull-requests than 1 big.

 But to be merged a pull-request needs to be in state ready for release:
 * New features and Bug fixes must comes with automated tests
 * The build must pass
 * The documentation must be up-to-date

-**In case you are not sure about something, it is better to open a pull request early (as a draft) and discuss it ;-)**